eitsupi/neo-r-polars/tests/testthat/_snaps/selectors.md

       Caused by error:
       !
 Evaluation failed in `$select()`.
       Caused by error in `cs$ends_with()`:
       !
-All elements of `...` must be of type character.
+All elements of `...` must be non-missing values of type character.

 # exclude